tadesouaiaia/prsWorkshop-website/docs/tut_bash.md

 # touch

-Can be used to create a new (empty) file:
+`touch` creates a new (empty) file:

     touch foo

 # rm

-Can be used to create delete a file:
+rm deletes a file:

     rm foo

 # >

-The carrot sign can be used to send the output to a file:
+The carrot sign '\^' sends the output to a file:

     echo "Hello" > output.txt

 # cat

-Can be used to print the contents of a file to the screen:
+'cat' prints the contents of a file to the screen:

     cat output.txt

 # cp

-Can be used to copy a a file:
+cp copies a file:

     cat output.txt output2.txt